Zhang-Tommy/OpticalTweezers/README.md

 ## Code Organization
 The code and supporting files are all contained within the *Code* directory.
 Under this directory are the two main projects I worked on for my research.

-- *python_controller* contains the files required for running the MPC controller with the HOT system.
+- *python_controller* (within the main branch) contains the files required for running the MPC controller with the HOT system.
 It can interface with the camera and spatial light modulator (SLM) of the HOT system.
 There is also a GUI for the user to view the workspace camera, add traps, and start MPC control instances (which navigate traps from a start to goal location)
-- *phase_predictor* contains the supporting files for generating, training, and validating a neural network for the task of phase retrieval.
+- *phase_predictor* (within the phase_prediction branch) contains the supporting files for generating, training, and validating a neural network for the task of phase retrieval.
 Phase retrieval is the process of generating the phase mask for display onto the SLM.
 Please refer to the MATLAB toolbox *otslm* for greater documentation on some implementations used here.
+- *red_tweezers_1_4_release* is the red tweezers source code and hologram engine provided in the repo for completeness.
+- *slm_prediction* are old files when beginning the phase prediction project.
+The model used was an MLP rather than a U-Net and produced poor results.
+This is provided purely as a reference.
+- *tweezers_automation* is the original C++ implementation of the HOT automation system code.
+It contains the wavefront expansion obstacle avoidance/path planning algorithm and PID position controller which was replaced in preference of the MPC control strategy.
+This is provided purely as a reference.

 ## Python Controller
 ### main.py